bahrus/trans-render/README.md

 The expression "\*" is a match for all HTML elements.
 What this is saying is "for any element regardless of css-matching characteristics, continue processing its first child (Select => querySelector('*')).
 This, combined with the default setting to match all the next siblings means that for a "sparse" template with very few pockets of dynamic data, you will be doing a lot more processing than needed, as every single HTMLElement node will be checked for a match.
 But for initial, pre-optimization work, this transform rule can be a convenient way to get things done more quickly.

+If you use a rule like the one above, then the other rules will almost match what you would expect with a classic css file, as far as the selectors.

 At this point, only a synchronous workflow is provided (except when piercing into ShadowDOM).

 ## Conditional Display

+### Permanent Removal
 If a matching node returns a boolean value of *false*, the node is removed.
 For example:

 ```TypeScript